C-O-M-M-A/rom-comma/docs/sphinx/source/pages/README.md

 ## getting started
 The following is not intended to substitute full package documentation, but to sketch the most essential, salient and practically important architectural features of the `romcomma` package.
 These are introduced by module (or package) name, in order of workflow priority.
 Presumably this will reflect the package users' first steps.
-Familiarity with GaussianWithout2Pi Processes (GPs), Global Sensitivity Analysis (GSA) and
+Familiarity with Gaussian Processes (GPs), Global Sensitivity Analysis (GSA) and
 Reduction of Order by Marginalization (ROM) is largely assumed.

 ### `data`